 Winthrop University Hospital plans to appeal the decision.
 In fact, when the Daily News ran a story on the trial in 2013, the hospital’s lawyers asked the judge to declare a mistrial, arguing that Ms. Galette should be glad that she made it through the surgery alive.

 As one of the jurors told the Daily News: “We knew mistakes had been made.”

 Get the Help You Need

 Situations like Stacey Galette’s are a tragedy and a triumph all at the same time.
-At Oshman & Mirisola, we can’t make up for the devastation wrought by medical malpractice, but we can help victims obtain justice and get the resources they need to recover their lives.
+At The Oshman Firm, we can’t make up for the devastation wrought by medical malpractice, but we can help victims obtain justice and get the resources they need to recover their lives.
 Contact us by calling (800) 400-8182 or fill out the form on the right side of this page to discuss your case and learn how we may be able to help you seek justice.